inspec/inspec/docs-chef-io/content/inspec/resources/podman_volume.md

 ### mountpoint

-The `mountpoint` property returns the value for volume's mount path.
+The `mountpoint` property returns the value for the volume's mount path.

 ```ruby
   its("mountpoint") { should eq "/var/home/core/.local/share/containers/storage/volumes/my_volume/_data" }